CSbyGB/pentips/mobile-app/android.md

 #### Exportable activities

 Activities are the screens of the applications.
 Depending on the application and the activity, some of them should not be exportable because it means that they could be accessible from outside the application.
+It means that you could execute it with abd without going through the main activity.
 Here is an example of code on the pivaa application with exportable activities:

 ```xml